ovh/docs/pages/manage_and_operate/observability/logs_data_platform/getting_started_roles_permission/guide.en-gb.md

 ## Managing members

 To manage the members of a role, use the same `...`{.action} menu to navigate to the **Manage members** page.
 Click on `Add a member`{.action} to add a new member for this role.
  In the username box you must add a **Logs Data Platform username**.
 The ldp username can be found in the **Home** panel of your manager in the **General** section.
-Any person who have a Logs Data Platform service can be added to the role even if their primary cluster is different from yours.
+Any Logs Data Platform user can be added to the role even if their assignated cluster is different from yours.

-Once a member has been added, he will see the relevant page the item that have been shared to him with an indication on the **Shared** column.
-The available actions will be displayed to him in the `...`{.action} menu.
+Once a member has been added, This member will see in their manager on the relevant pages the items that have been shared to them with an indication present on the **Shared** column.
+Their available actions will also be displayed when cliecking the `...`{.action} menu on their button.

 ![menu\_permission](images/shared_stream.png){.thumbnail}

-A user can access the shared items with his usual credentials whatever the cluster is.
-If one has access to items on another cluster, it shall be possible to create tokens for this new cluster access.
+A user can use their usual Logs Data Platform account credentials on a different cluster to access a shared item if it is not on their assignated cluster.
+If one user has access to items on another cluster, they can create tokens for this new cluster access.
 As a reminder, creating an account on Logs Data Platform is free, any OVHcloud nic-handle can create one or several accounts and they don't have to pay for data that has been shared with them.

 ## Using API